NHER 63365 (Monument record) - Post-Roman and undated features and prehistoric finds

 Summary

-Trial trenching at this site in 2015 revealed a small number of archaeologically-significant features, including ditches and possible pits.
+Trial trenching at this site in 2015 and 2022 revealed a small number of archaeologically-significant features, including ditches and several possible pits.
 A potentially medieval pit was the only feature that could be convincingly dated, the others producing little in the way of artefactual material.
 A small number of prehistoric finds were however recovered, including worked flints and single sherds of Middle Bronze Age and Late Bronze/Early Iron Age pottery.

 Protected Status/Designation